U-Ar/br-index/README.md

 br-index we have proposed is achieved by using the mechanism of r-index but adding new structures.
 It allows for bi-directional extension of patterns.

+## System Requirements

+This project is based on [sdsl-lite](https://github.com/simongog/sdsl-lite) library.
+Install sdsl-lite beforehand and modify variables SDSL_INCLUDE and SDSL_LIB in _CMakeLists.txt_.

 ## How to use

 Firstly, clone the repository.
 Since a submodule is used ([iutest](https://github.com/srz-zumix/iutest)), recursive cloning is necessary.